Humanities Course Offerings

-HUMA 100 Introduction to the Humanities Through the Fine Arts - C-EI, WI
+HUMA 100 Introduction to the Humanities Through the Fine Arts (Core: EI, WI)

 This course aims to help students understand ways in which literature and the fine arts can deepen their sense of what it means to be human.
 The course gives students practice in appreciating masterpieces of painting, music, poetry, prose narrative and theater.
 Required for humanities majors.

-This course is designed for the general student to provide her or him with in-depth knowledge of some of the great novels that make up the American literary tradition.
+This course is designed to provide students with in-depth knowledge of some of the great novels that make up the American literary tradition.
 Seven or eight novels are selected each time it is offered from a list that might include such works as Hawthorne’s “The Scarlet Letter,” Twain’s “Huckleberry Finn,” Wharton’s “The Age of Innocence,” Cather’s “A Lost Lady,” Fitzgerald’s “The Great Gatsby,” Hemingway’s “The Sun Also Rises,” Hurston’s “Their Eyes Were Watching God,” Spiegelman’s “Maus,” and Alexie’s “The Absolutely True Diary of a Part Time Indian.”
 Such works help the student understand the distinctive American culture and how it developed in all its diversity.

-HUMA 280 Japanese Culture and Society - C-BB
+HUMA 280 Japanese Culture and Society (Core: BB)